corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/serialization/serialization-default-evolution.md

 them to null.

-## Reordering Constructor Parameter Order
+## Reordering constructor parameter order

 Properties (in Kotlin this corresponds to constructor parameters) may be reordered freely.
 The evolution serializer will create a mapping between how a class was serialized and its current constructor parameter order.
-This is important to our AMQP framework as it constructs objects using their primary (or annotated) constructor.
+This is important to the AMQP framework as it constructs objects using their primary (or annotated) constructor.
 The ordering of whose parameters will have determined the way an object’s properties were serialized into the byte stream.